Fertility hypnotherapy and psychological support for the part nobody prepares you for.

 You don’t need your partner’s permission to seek support.
 That said, many people find it helpful to frame this work as support for coping and mental load, rather than as something aimed at “fixing” fertility.
 I’m also happy to answer practical questions if that would help you explain it.

-If you’d like to follow my current writing on fertility, waiting, myths, and the emotional load women carry, you can find it on Substack under The Blunt Sage.
+If you’d like to follow my current writing on fertility, waiting, and the mental load of trying to conceive, you can find it on Substack: The Blunt Sage.
+I also write about panic, compulsive habits, midlife, grief, and the weird things bodies do when the subconscious is running the show.

 Logo of Transformational Breath in Black and White